-Video lottery terminals typically spread video poker, keno and slot machines.
+Video lottery terminals typically spread video poker, keno, and slot machines.
 Georgia is the exception.
-That state only permits skill-based slots as video poker and keno machines are explicitly illegal under law.
+That state only permits skill-based slots.
+Video poker and keno for money are explicitly illegal under law.

 Georgia players must make a move after the original slot symbols are dealt.
 The bettor must choose the correct setting, if there is one, to win.
 If the player chooses the wrong move, the hand is a loss.
 The winning move is obvious in most cases.
 There are bonus rounds where the player’s input changes the outcome.
 The skill element of these rounds is debatable.

 Why Would Someone Play a Video Lottery Machine?

 Convenience is the most common reason for playing video lottery terminals.
 These games are often located in bars in Illinois, Louisiana, Montana, Oregon, West Virginia and South Dakota.
 Gas stations can often spread these games if alcohol is sold.
 Georgia permits virtually any business to spread video lottery machines as long as it sells lottery tickets.
 That means that many people live right around the corner from a video lottery casino.

 The biggest problem with playing video lottery machines is the low payouts.
 Games often return around 90%.
 Games with skill involved may return slightly more, however, the games may be unusual and require a different skill set than a normal video poker game.
 The maximum payout can also hurt player returns.
 Never bet more than the amount that returns the highest win permitted by law.
 Many machines will permit the player to bet more coins without increasing the payout for big keno jackpots or a royal flush.